tkgktyk/WearablePad/README.md

 [stackoverflow:Q27496968](http://stackoverflow.com/questions/27496968/inject-touch-screen-events-android-5-0-dev-input-eventx).

 ### Select touch screen from eventX
-Android device has some /dev/input/eventX, X is number from 0, so you need to know which X links to your touch screen.
+Android device has some /dev/input/eventX, X is number from 0, so you need to know which eventX links to your touch screen.
 The number of touch screen is depending on device.
-The following page is helpful for X:
+The following page is helpful for eventX:
 [LMT Launcher's thread on XDA](http://forum.xda-developers.com/showthread.php?t=1330150)

 For Nexus4, touch screen is /dev/input/event2, and Ratio X = 200%, and Ratio Y = 200%.